Films 1960s

 1969

-Anne of the Thousand Days – Henry VIII marries Anne Boleyn: it doesn’t end well in this richly mounted but empty Tudor epicDirector: Charles Jarrott
+Anne of the Thousand Days – Henry VIII marries Anne Boleyn: it doesn’t end well in this richly mounted but empty epicDirector: Charles Jarrott

 Cast: Richard Burton, Genevieve Bujold, Anthony Quayle